 An assertive South Florida theft crime lawyer may also be able to prove a lack of criminal intent.
 It is a requirement of the law to show in grand theft cases that the person intentionally and willfully wanted to deprive another person of their money or property.
 When an attorney can show that the person thought the property was theirs or that they had permission to take it, they may be able to reduce the charges or have them cleared, depending on the circumstance.

 No matter what the charges that you have been faced with, it is always a good idea to speak with a Miami grand theft attorney to better understand how to best fight against these allegations.
-As a former prosecutor, South Florida criminal defense attorney Eric Matheny is more than capable at handling all types of theft crimes throughout Florida.
+As a former prosecutor, South Florida grand theft defense attorney Eric Matheny is more than capable at handling all types of theft crimes throughout Florida.
 He has a vast understanding of how the other side of the criminal justice system works, as he has been on the other side of the courtroom.
 With this experience, he is more easily able to identify holes in the prosecution's case.

 If you or your loved one is facing charges for grand theft, call (888) 900-0365 for an immediate free case evaluation.